WNBA star Brittney Griner sentenced to 9 years in Russian jail for drug-smuggling – KION546

 Boykov cited an instance when a language interpreter provided to Griner flipped through a lengthy document offered by an investigator for translation and then told Griner, “Basically, it means that you are guilty.”

-Griner's attorneys laid out some arguments undermining the prosecution's case and claiming the basketball player's detention was not handled correctly after she was stopped February 17 by personnel at the Sheremetyevo International Airport.
+Throughout the trial, Griner’s attorneys have laid out arguments undermining the prosecution’s case and claiming her detention was not handled correctly after she was stopped February 17 by personnel at the Sheremetyevo International Airport.

 Her detention, search and arrest were “improper,” Boykov said last week, noting more details would be revealed during closing arguments.